 Skills Enhancement Program

 If you work at least 20 hours per week and your household income meets the eligibility guidelines, you can get assistance with education related expenses (tuition, books, miscellaneous fees), training-related transportation costs and/or child care expenses while attending classes.

 Learn more: Advocap or CAP Services

 Learn more about job openings with area employers and FVTC, including work-study jobs and internships.
 These opportunities can not only help you pay for college, they can also provide valuable work experience in your area of study.

 Annual tuition is based on averages of 2 semesters with 12 credits each.
-This is tuition only – books, supplies, etc. are extra.
+This is tuition only – books, supplies, etc. not included.